Our step by step guide to writing SEO texts including 5 bonus tips

 Only when you have written your text should you add the necessary keywords or leave them out, depending on how your text allows it.
 This way you are guaranteed to write high-quality SEO texts with a common thread instead of stringed sentences full of keywords.

-Tip #3 - Quality assurance is the first and last
+Tip #3 - Quality assurance is key

 We can't mention it enough - but quality assurance is essential!
 Get a second person to keep an eye on your text, use a spelling program, do everything possible to make sure your text is published error-free.